GaryHostt/alexmacdonald.solutions/README.md

       - username: guest / password: TheDog8MyHomework77!

       - you only have read access, but if you go to the dashboard page you can look busy by leaving it on your second monitor

+      - The data is sent to MMO with this [ORDS Python script](https://github.com/GaryHostt/sampeIoTData)

 ________________________________________________________________________________________________________________